souramoo/Needle/README.md

 Note: You will need to redo this everytime you flash a new /system partition (e.g. flashing an updated cyanogenmod zip or new ROM)

 ## How to fake signatures
 If you have run `patch.py`, you should now have a system patched to accept spoofed app signatures.
-(Useful for ).
+(Useful for [microG](https://github.com/microg/android_packages_apps_GmsCore)).
+This bit below is not necessary if you just want that.

-If you want to modify an app and keep its signature, copy the output of:
+If you want to modify an arbitrary app and keep its signature by making use of this patch, copy the output of:

 ```
 java /path/to/framework/patcher/ApkSig <apk name>
 ```

-into a meta-data underneath <application> in the AndroidManifest.xml - disassemble the app as follows:
+into a meta-data underneath <application> in the app's AndroidManifest.xml.
+Disassemble the app as follows:

 ```
 apktool d <apk name>